antaresproject/docs/docs/services/twig.md

 profile_picture($email, $width = 40, $height = 40)
 ```

-Displays gravatar assigned to an e-mail address.
-Synonym of the extension is also 'gravatar'.
+Displays gravatar ascribed to an e-mail address.
+Synonym of extension is also 'gravatar'.

 ### extension_active